Updated May 2021

 There is another handful of family friendly hotels, including a Hyatt Place, around PNC stadium on the North Shore.
 For something a little different in that neighborhood, you can book the Parador Inn, A Caribbean-accented hotel in a converted 1870s Mansion.

 Pittsburgh struck us as a city where you get around by car.
 Aside from inside Schenley Park, we wound up paying for parking everywhere where we went.
 Consider yourself lucky if you find street parking downtown, but don’t plan on it (especially around The Strip).
-If you visit for a baseball or football game pick a hotel in walking distance of the stadiums on the North Side or downtown, like this family did.
+If you visit for a baseball or football game pick a hotel in walking distance of the stadiums on the North Side or downtown.

 Pin it for later!